Train Wide & Deep Recommender

 How this works: When a user is relatively new to the system, predictions are improved by making use of the feature information about the user, thus addressing the well-known "cold-start" problem.
 However, once you have collected a sufficient number of ratings from a particular user, it is possible to make fully personalized predictions for them based on their specific ratings rather than on their features alone.
 Hence, there is a smooth transition from content-based recommendations to recommendations based on collaborative filtering.
 Even if user or item features are not available, Wide & Deep recommender will still work in its collaborative filtering mode.

-More details on the Wide & Deep recommender and its underlying probabilistic algorithm can be found in the relevant research paper: Wide & Deep Learning for Recommender Systems.
+More details on the Wide & Deep recommender and the underlying probabilistic algorithm can be found in the relevant research paper: Wide & Deep Learning for Recommender Systems.

 How to configure Train Wide & Deep Recommender